aghosal89/Frechet_SingleIndex/Mortality_analysis/Readme.md

     f) LF_HDI_folds.csv   : MSPE for Local Frechet using HDI in 30 folds.

-4) To run the FSI model, find the best bandwidth, estimate of the index parameter, obtain the Mean Square Prediction Error in 30 folds, run the codes in the script 'FSI_model.R', which works by sourcing the functions from the following scripts in your working directory:
+4) Our code for fitting the FSI model starts with leave-one-out cross-validation to find the best bandwidth, followed by estimation of the index parameter.
+Subsequently the Mean Square Prediction Error is calculated for each of the 30 folds, and then averaged.
+To calculate the FSI model results, run the codes in the script 'FSI_model.R', which works by sourcing the functions from the following scripts in your working directory:

     a) FSIAuxFunctions.R